privacy-scaling-explorations/zkevm-specs/specs/opcode/0x80_dupx.md

       position 'x' value equals stack top value when this operation done

 ## Exceptions
    1. gas out: remaining gas is not enough
    2. stack overflow: when stack is full, which means stack pointer is 0 before dupx

+## Code
- ## Simulation code refer to src/stack/stack.py
+   refer to src/zkevm_specs/opcode/stack.py